Friday, July 21, 2023

 I was looking to buy a Hot Wheels track set.
 I picked up a box to see all the sides and what was included.
 Suddenly, I heard the owner yell over the loudspeaker, "YOU...
 IN ISLE NUMBER FIVE, PUT THAT BOX DOWN NOW!!!
 DON'T TOUCH ANYTHING!"
 I was startled and embarrassed, and the box slipped out of my hands, hitting the floor and denting a corner of the box.

 The owner came running out of his office, screaming, "NOW YOU'RE GOING TO BUY THAT!"
 I was furious.
 "If I'm not good enough to look at what I want to buy first," I said, "I just won't buy anything!"
-He tried to grab me, but I ran out of the store.
+He grabbed me, but I was too quick and ran out of the store.

 sidebar